russellromney/duffel/README.md

 - Pandas sometimes returns some subset of a dataframe with a link to the original, instead of making a new dataframe
 - Pandas throws strange errors while allowing operations to work - instead of throwing clear errors that are real exceptions

-It is to solve these problems that I want to build ~~red-pandas~~ duffel: a smaller, simpler dataframe tool that relies only on the standard library and is generally a drop-in replacement for the Pandas API.
-Take your data with you, without the bloat of a 400kg full-grown bear.
+It is to solve these problems that I'm building ~~red-pandas~~ duffel: a smaller, simpler dataframe tool that relies only on the standard library and is generally a drop-in replacement for the Pandas API.

 ## Notes